w3f/polkadot-wiki/docs/learn-registrar.md

 ![registrar](assets/registrar/13.jpg)

-Then you would do the same thing as the previous step to go to the [Sign and Verify](https://polkadot.js.org/apps/#/signing) under the Developer tab in the PolkadotJS and select your account, paste the "Challenge" data that you received in the Twitter to the "sign the following data" field and click "Sign message".
+Then you would do the same thing as the previous step to go to the [Sign and Verify](https://polkadot.js.org/apps/#/signing) and paste the "Challenge" data that you received on Twitter to the "sign the following data" field and click "Sign message".

 ![registrar](assets/registrar/14.jpg)